Botiidae

-Botiidae is a family of cypriniform ray-finned fishes from South, Southeast, and East Asia.
+Botiidae, the pointface loaches, is a family of cypriniform ray-finned fishes from South, Southeast, and East Asia.
 Until recently they were placed in the true loach family Cobitidae, until Maurice Kottelat revised the loaches and re-elevated this taxon to family rank in 2012.
 The family includes about 56 species.

 The Botiids are more robust than most of their relatives in Cobitidae and tend to have a more or less arched back, yielding an altogether more fusiform shape.
 Botiids typically have a pointed snout of intermediate length, while many cobitids are remarkably stub-nosed.

 Botiids are generally fairly small, with maximum lengths between 6 and 30 cm depending on the species involved, although Leptobotia elongata reaches 50 cm (Chromobotia macracanthus has been claimed to reach a similar size, but this would be exceptional).